 It requires zero down, even for 2-4 unit properties.
 It also offers below-market rates, no monthly mortgage insurance, and lenient credit score standards.
 While it’s hands-down the best multifamily loan on the market, you have to have at least 90 days on active duty or 2 years of former U.S. military service to be eligible.

-Check your multifamily financing options.
+Check your multifamily financing options by speaking to a lender now.

 How to buy a multifamily property